cktlco/crew-chief-autovoicepack/README.md

 - Madeline

+## Quickstart
+1. Prepare 30 seconds of audio -- record your own voice or use ElevenLabs
+2. Run `generate_voice_pack.py` from a Docker container ([full instructions](#common-task-generate-a-full-crewchief-voice-pack)).
+3. Add the new voice pack to CrewChief ([full instructions](#common-task-add-your-new-voice-pack-to-crewchief)).

 ## Known Issues
-- poor or incorrect TTS pronounciations (driver names, corner names, etc.)
+- occasional poor or incorrect TTS pronunciations (driver names, corner names, etc.)
-- very garbled or corrupt audio (a few percent of the total)
+- occasional garbled or corrupt audio (a few percent of the total)
 - generated voices do not exactly match the original speaker's voice
 - speed/pace is not easily adjustable (i.e. "rushed" CrewChief phrases are not rushed)
 - minor: may adopt incorrect accent or diminish original accent on certain phrases